The Secret to Painting Realistic Eyes

 10 Hacks for Painting Realistic Eyes (Or Drawing Them)

 - Don’t “hard outline” the shape of the entire eye.
 In the photo above of the simple eye I drew, I did this.
-Many people also do this, since this is what we’re taught to do when we learn to draw.
+Many people also do this.
+This is what we’re taught to do when we learn to draw as kids.
 I drew a curved line for the upper lid and an almost matching curved line going the other way for the lower lid.
 If you look at an eye photograph, eyes don’t really do this.

 - Hide the top of the iris (the colored part) with the lid.
 (Unless you want your person to appear very scared or startled).
 Most people have at least a portion of the iris covered by the lid and the shadow from the lid.
 This makes the iris appear not quite round.
 (It is for the most part round – thanks brain! – but it appears not round since part of it is usually hidden).